hoangson1989/UILabel-Ext/README.md

 # UILabel-Ext

-Calculate the Rect of sub-Text in UILabel.The sub-Text must have no space in text
+Calculate the Frame of sub-Text in UILabel.The sub-Text have to not contain Space and UILabel must to WordWrapping break.